bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/form.md

 ### Alternatives to hidden labels

 Assistive technologies such as screen readers will have trouble with your forms if you do not include a label for every input.
-For these inline forms, you can hide the labels using the `.sr-only` class.
+For these inline forms, you can hide the labels using the `.visibility-hidden` class.
 There are further alternative methods of providing a label for assistive technologies, such as the `aria-label`, `aria-labelledby` or `title` attributes.
 If none of these are present, assistive technologies may resort to using the `placeholder` attribute, if present, but note that use of